kriegaex/SO_AJ_Perf4J/README.md

     (...)

     $ cat perfStats.log

     Performance Statistics   2017-04-14 11:29:30 - 2017-04-14 11:29:40
     Tag                                                  Avg(ms)         Min         Max     Std Dev       Count doSomething                                            250,0         250         250         0,0           1

 ## Configuration differences between CTW and LTW

 Both builds have many things in common as can be seen when inspecting _pom.xml_.
-Noteworthy differences are*
+Noteworthy differences are:
   * For CTW we need [AspectJ Maven Plugin](http://www.mojohaus.org/aspectj-maven-plugin/index.html), for LTW Maven Compiler is enough.
   * On the other hand, for running the CTW code it is enough to just put the AspectJ runtime _aspectjrt.jar_ on the classpath, which is very simple: `java -cp /path/to/aspectjrt;... ...`
   * For running the LTW code, we need the AspectJ weaver _aspectjweaver.jar_ on the command line as a Java agent:
     `java -javaagent:/path/to/aspectjweaver.jar ...`.
-This also needs to be taken into account when trying to create a run configurations in your IDE of choice, e.g. IntelliJ IDEA.
+This also needs to be taken into account when trying to create a run configuration in your IDE of choice, e.g. IntelliJ IDEA.
 Eclipse with AJDT (AspectJ Development Tools) installed even knows a special LTW run config type, there it is a bit easier.
   * Both types of run configurations can be inspected in _pom.xml_.
 Just compare the different Maven Exec plugin configurations for both profiles.